 Everything I have mentioned above does not have an actual connection with your pet mice.
 You don’t have to worry about your pet mice attracting other mice into the home.
 This is never the case.

-If at all you are dealing with mice invading your home, it has nothing to do with the pet mice.
+If you are dealing with mice invading your home, it has nothing to do with the pet mice.
 Take a look at the conditions both inside the house and outdoors.
 You will discover the real reason why there are unwanted mice in your home.

 Do Pet Mice Attract Rats into the House?